awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 + [RuntimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/) has reached stable status\.
 The `RuntimeClass` resource provides a mechanism for supporting multiple runtimes in a cluster and surfaces information about that container runtime to the control plane\.
 + [Process ID Limits](https://kubernetes.io/docs/concepts/policy/pid-limiting/) has now graduated to general availability\.
 + [kubectl debug](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/) has reached beta status\. `kubectl debug` provides support for common debugging workflows directly from `kubectl`\.

-**Note**
-Functions of `kubectl debug` that require the use of the [Feature Gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) `EphemeralContainers` are not supported as of 1\.20\. `EphemeralContainers` is still on alpha and has an independent release cycle from `kubectl debug`.

 + The Docker container runtime has been phased out\.
 The Kubernetes community has written a [blog post](https://blog.k8s.io/2020/12/02/dont-panic-kubernetes-and-docker/) about this in detail with a dedicated [FAQ page](https://blog.k8s.io/2020/12/02/dockershim-faq/)\.
 Docker\-produced images can continue to be used and will work as they always have\.
 You can safely ignore the `Dockershim` deprecation warning message printed in `kubelet` startup logs\.
 EKS will eventually move to `containerd` as the runtime for the EKS optimized Amazon Linux 2 AMI\.
 You can follow the containers roadmap [issue](https://github.com/aws/containers-roadmap/issues/313#issuecomment-831617671) for more details\.
 + Pod Hostname as FQDN has graduated to beta status\.
 This feature allows setting a pod’s hostname to its Fully Qualified Domain Name \(FQDN\), giving the ability to set the hostname field of the kernel to the FQDN of a Pod\.
 + The client\-go credential plugins can now be passed in the current cluster information via the `KUBERNETES_EXEC_INFO` environment variable\.
 This enhancement allows Go clients to authenticate using external credential providers, such as a key management system \(KMS\)\.